EnableX/Multiparty-Video-Chat-Application-Sample-for-Android/README.md

 EnableX provides hosted Vemo Application of different use-case for you to try out.

+Try a quick Video Call: https://demo.enablex.io/
-Sign up for a free trial https://portal.enablex.io/cpaas/trial-sign-up/ or try our multiparty video chat https://try.enablex.io/.
+Sign up for a free trial https://portal.enablex.io/cpaas/trial-sign-up/